Veronica-Yubo-Chen/CrowdFunding_Backend/readme.md

-# Glwup - Beauty Product Crowdfunding Platform (generate from LLM)
+# Glwup - Beauty Product Crowdfunding Platform (the words generated from LLM)
 **By Veronica Yubo Chen**

 ## Planning